mrbenzeal/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# Javascript - Objects, Scopes and Closures
+# 0x13.
+Javascript - Objects, Scopes and Closures

+## Description
 In this second ALX JavaScript project I dived into the infamously fun aspects of the language - scope, closures and `this`.
 I practiced working with objects and ES6-style classes.